Ravi Kothakota our Safeguarding Governor met with some children and asked them some questions about “Staying safe at SMSP”.

 “We enjoy playtime and being with our friends”

 “We really like the school trips”

-What does it mean to be safe at school?
+What do you feel it means to be safe in school?

-Why do teachers stand at the gate when you arrive and leave school?
+Why do teachers stand at the gate when you arrive and go home?

 Can you tell me anything about bullying at SMSP?